-Figure 2-3 presents 1988 through 2005 peak air quality indicators for monitoring sites in Santa Barbara County.
+Figure 2-3 presents 1988 through 2006 peak air quality indicators for monitoring sites in Santa Barbara County.
 Note that the Santa Barbara station was offline for several months during 2001, but came back online at the beginning of 2003.
 Due to the temporary loss of data, the 2002 EPDC value for the Santa Barbara site is not available.

 Figure 2-3 shows that peak air quality indicators have declined significantly from 1988 levels at all monitoring stations.
-1999 EPDC values (based on 1997, 1998 and 1999 ozone data) fell below the State standard at the GTC-B, Santa Ynez, El Capitan, Goleta, Lompoc HS&P and Santa Barbara sites.
-The Carpinteria EPDC indicator dropped below the State ozone standard in 2002 from earlier levels that were significantly above the standard.
+1999 EPDC values (based on 1997, 1998 and 1999 ozone data) fell below the state standard at the GTC-B, Santa Ynez, El Capitan, Goleta, Lompoc HS&P and Santa Barbara sites.
+The Carpinteria EPDC indicator dropped below the state ozone standard in 2002 from earlier levels that were significantly above the standard.
 Additionally, the peak indicator for the Las Flores Canyon site fell below the state standard in 2003 and has leveled-off at or below the standard since then.
-The Paradise Road monitoring site, while showing considerable improvement from earlier years, continues to have an EPDC value slightly above the State 1-hour ozone standard.
+The Paradise Road monitoring site has shown considerable improvement in air quality from earlier years.
+In fact, based on 2004 through 2006 data, the Paradise Road site has come into compliance with the state 1-hour ozone standard for the first time since monitoring began at the site in 1986.

-As discussed previously, the ARB requires that district's assess the peak "hot spot" subareas as one method of determining progress toward meeting State air quality standards.
-Since 1988, both the Paradise Road and Las Flores Canyon monitoring sites have experienced the most State ozone exceedances in the county, and therefore can be considered hot spot locations (see Table 2-2).
-The Las Flores Canyon monitoring site had a maximum of 24 State ozone exceedances in 1990 with no exceedances during both 2002 and 2005, while the number of State exceedances at the Paradise Road site has ranged from 24 in 1988 to no State ozone exceedances during 2000 and 2005.
+As discussed previously, the ARB requires that district's assess the peak "hot spot" subareas as one method of determining progress toward meeting state air quality standards.
+Since 1988, both the Paradise Road and Las Flores Canyon monitoring sites have experienced the most state ozone exceedances in the county, and therefore can be considered hot spot locations, shown in Table 2-2.
+The Las Flores Canyon monitoring site had a maximum of 24 state ozone exceedances in 1990 with no exceedances during 2002, 2005 and 2006, while the number of state exceedances at the Paradise Road site has ranged from 24 in 1988 to no state ozone exceedances during 2000, 2005 and 2006.

 The EPDC indicators have improved significantly from earlier levels at both the Las Flores Canyon and Paradise Road sites.
-The EPDC indicator was as high as 0.140 ppm during 1989 and 1990 at the Las Flores Canyon site decreasing to 0.094 ppm during 2005.
-At the Paradise Road site, the peak indicator was as high as 0.125 ppm in 1989 and 1991, decreasing to 0.098 ppm by 2005.
-Figure 2-4 presents the overall EPDC trend improvement for both the Las Flores Canyon and Paradise Road sites from 1988 to 2005.
-Based on these data, the overall EPDC improvement for the Las Flores Canyon site from 1988 to 2005 is about 27%.
-The Paradise Road EPDC trend improvement is about 22% over the period of 1988 to 2005.
+The EPDC indicator was as high as 0.140 ppm during 1989 and 1990 at the Las Flores Canyon site decreasing to 0.092 ppm during 2006.
+At the Paradise Road site, the peak indicator was as high as 0.125 ppm in 1989 and 1991, decreasing to 0.090 ppm by 2006.
+Figure 2-4 presents the overall EPDC trend improvement for both the Las Flores Canyon and Paradise Road sites from 1988 to 2006.
+Based on these data, the overall EPDC improvement for the Las Flores Canyon site from 1988 to 2006 is about 28%.
+The Paradise Road EPDC trend improvement is about 32% over the period of 1988 to 2006.
 Additionally, the Paradise Road EPDC has improved over the short-term.
-From 2003 to 2005, the EPDC from the Paradise Road monitoring site has decreased from 0.105 ppm to 0.098 ppm, representing a short-term improvement of about 7%.
+From 2003 to 2006, the EPDC from the Paradise Road monitoring site has decreased from 0.105 ppm to 0.090 ppm, representing a short-term improvement of about 14%.